Skip to main content

 6. Use of assessment data to inform instructional methodology

 Each academic department may have specific forms for weekly/periodic evaluations.
-Please contact the student teacher’s college supervisor for further information.
+Please contact the student teacher’s university supervisor for further information.

 Cases of On-Site Injury / Illness of the Teacher Candidate